Updated June 27, 2016. This post will be regularly updated for some time. Warning! This essay is very long; it runs to

 Riograndenser Hunsrückisch is a variety of Hunsrückisch that is widely spoken in southern Brazil.
 Although it resembles Hunsrückisch as of 100 years ago, it has also received many inputs from other German languages, including Low German languages like Pomeranian and Plautdietsch, other European languages such as Italian and Venetian and of course lots of Portuguese.
 Intelligibility between this and Hunsrückisch in Germany is not known.

 Danube Swabian is spoken by former residents of the Danube region of Europe, especially Hungary, but also in Slovenia, Bosnia, Croatia, Romania and Bulgaria.
 Most were expelled from the area after WW2.
 They now live in Brazil and Germany.
-This language is not intelligible at all with Standard German and is completely unintelligible with the Transylvanian Saxon that is spoken by other Hungarian Germans.
+This language is not intelligible at all with Standard German and is said to be completely unintelligible with the Transylvanian Saxon that is spoken by other Hungarian Germans.
 In practice though, Danube Swabian is ~30-40% intelligible with Transylvanian Saxon (Costin 2014) and is 65% intelligible with Standard German (Giesser 2014).

 This language is only nominally Swabian, but it does sound like a combination of the earlier forms of many German languages such as Swabian, Pfälzisch, Alemannic and Alsatian circa the 1700’s, because that is what it seems like it is.
 But actually the High German aspect is a secondary layer to the essential core of the language, which is, to pin it down, best thought of as a Rhine Franconian lect similar to Saarlännisch.

 The dialects are, incredibly enough, often regarded as largely mutually intelligible.
 However, other reports say that in Hungary, each village had its own dialect and adjacent villages sometimes could not understand each other (Bindorffer 2004).
 The latter report casts doubt on the intelligibility of the Danube Swabian lects.